iEngage/csharp-sdk/docs/IdeaApi.md

 Comment on shared idea

 This service allows a user to comment on a idea.
 The following fields(key:value) are required to be present in the Comment JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. ideaId (Path Parameter)</br>2. commentText </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API. /_* **Required fields**     1. ideaId (Path Parameter)     2. commentText  *_/

 ### Example
 ```csharp